Showing 8 of 8 results

 - Best for single and multi-pitch trad climbing

-Guide belay devices (also known as Guide Plates or Auto-Blocking) are tubular belay devices with extra bits that enable extra function.
+Guide belay devices (also known as Guide Plates) are tubular belay devices with extra bits that enable extra function.
 They can be used the same way as a normal belay device and also allow the lead climber can bring up the second climber with the belay device in guide mode - directly attached to the anchors in a 'direct' belay.
 Lowering a climber while using guide mode is more time consuming and has more steps - worth practice on the ground...

 Advantages to this set-up include;